 How Malcolm X Died

 Malcolm X, also known as Malik Shabazz, was an African American Muslim leader and civil rights activist in the U.S.A.
 He was born in Omaha, Nebraska in May 1925 and married to Betty Shabazz in January 1958.
 Malcolm took active roles in the quest for civil rights for African Americans.
-His ideologies for black liberation were somehow different from that civil rights activists like Martin Luther King Jr. While Malcolm X included the use of violence in his preaching, Luther King Jr. never applied violence.
+His ideologies for black liberation were somehow different from that of civil rights activists like Martin Luther King Jr. While Malcolm X included the use of violence in his preaching, Luther King Jr. never applied violence.
 Sections of the American public even described Malcolm X as a racist at the time; however, there is no denying the fact that he was one of greatest African-American orators this nation has ever seen.

 Malcolm X in Prison